Another derby victory

 1947 - We won 3-0 with Jack Balmer, Albert Stubbins and Willie Fagan grabbing our goals.

-1902 - We lost 3-1, with Sam Raybould netting our consolation from the spot.
+1902 - We lost 3-1, with Sam Raybould netting our consolation from the spot as Tom Watson took charge of his 200th reds League game.
 Sandy Young netted one of his twelve derby goals, with John Brearley and Walter Abbott also scoring for the Blues.

 Three past Chelsea

-1930 - Gordon Hodgson scored one of his seventeen reds hat-tricks as we beat Chelsea 3-1 at Anfield.
+1930 - Gordon Hodgson scored one of his seventeen reds hat-tricks as we beat Chelsea 3-1 at Anfield, with right-half Tom Morrison reaching a century of League games for the club.

-1969 - Centre-half Larry Lloyd made his reds bow as we drew 2-2 at West Bromwich Albion.
+1969 - Centre-half Larry Lloyd made his reds bow as we drew 2-2 at West Bromwich Albion, with Tommy Smith making his 200th League appearance for the club.
 Bobby Graham scored in the first half, with ‘Sir’ Roger Hunt netting a late equaliser after the Baggies had taken the lead through one of Jeff Astle’s seven strikes past the reds, and Danny Hegan.

 We have faced the Baggies in the First Division on two other occasions on this day in history, without hitting the target.